pedro-m-g/Dreamy_Ocean/README.en.md

 ## Development Setup

-This project uses NodeJS v22.17.0 for development scripts, so you'll need to install dependencies using this command:
+This project uses Node.js v22.17.0 for development scripts, so you'll need to install dependencies using this command:

 ```sh
 npm install